dragonflydb/documentation/docs/managing-dragonfly/replication.md

 The `ca-cert.pem` and `ca-key.pem` can be generated like in the first step described above.
 The same process applies for generating client keys.

-When generating private keys, always be mindful about storing and provisoning them securely!
+When generating private keys, always be mindful about storing and provisioning them securely!

 ## Secure replication with TLS